waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Active Investigations

 ## A. Victory Road 2F (Eastern Boulder Puzzle)
-- **Directive:** The system is forcing the solution of this puzzle.
+- **Directive:** The system has confirmed this puzzle is SOLVABLE on this floor.
 The target is the switch at (10, 17).
-- **Conclusion:** The puzzle is UNSOLVABLE on this floor.
-This has been verified by repeated in-game tests and confirmed by the `puzzle_strategist_agent`.
-- **Current Hypothesis:** The puzzle requires a multi-floor solution, which involves dropping a boulder from Victory Road 3F.
-This is the only remaining logical path forward.
+- **Current Hypothesis:** My previous conclusion that both boulders are trapped was incorrect.
+The northern boulder at (6, 5) has been verified to be physically blocked.
+Therefore, the southern boulder at (8, 12) MUST be the solution.
+There is a game mechanic or path I am misunderstanding.

 # II.
 Core Gameplay & World Rules